Classic (2016 film)

 Classic is a 2016 Nepali romantic film directed by Dinesh Raut and produced by Subash Giri.
 The film features Aaryan Sigdel and Namrata Shrestha in lead roles.
 The movie is made under collaboration of Subash Entertainment and Aaryan Sigdel Entertainment.
 The movie features a love story of visually impaired leads.
+At the 8th Dcine Awards, the movie won for best film.